The aim is to purify the process, going back to the intrinsic design of things.

 But play is the first action that guides our body for hand-eye coordination and thus paves the way towards drawing, painting, assembly - creativity.

 We start by playing with simple shapes and forms, tangle them around the body, mimic a garment.
+These shapes are remnants from other dresses.
 After a time, play comes up with a resolution, aesthetically appealing and different depending on the angle you wish to see it.
+Waste becomes value.

 The creative adult is the child who survived.